jonathanprill/sql-social/README.md

 ## Description

-A back end for a social media website made with pure mySQL.
+A back end for a social media website made with pure MySQL.

 ## Table of Contents